lionzan/Exponential-Ocean/exampleSite/content/plans/_index.md

 In our first 2-hour coaching session we will discover the best programme for you and your objectives.
 From there I will design your individually customised programme and we will start our journey together.

-The [Ocean Mastermind Group](#group) programmes for groups of 7 to 15 people run on a rolling basis.
+If you are interested in Group Programmes, the [Ocean Mastermind Group](#group) for 7 to 15 people run on a rolling basis.
 Just let me know when you want to join the next group.

 #### Yearly One-to-One Programmes {#yearly}